AUDI A3 Reliability by YearBest & worst years, problems & recalls — NHTSA data

 The contact owns a 2020 Audi A3.
 The contact stated that while driving at various speeds, the vehicle would independently come to a complete stop as the brake, air bag, and seat belt warning lights would appear on the instrument panel.
 The contact also stated that while her husband was driving the vehicle 35 MPH, the vehicle accelerated independently as the steering wheel locked.
 The vehicle hit a railing and the airbags did not deploy upon impact.
 Her husband did not receive any medical attention after the accident.
 A police report was not filed.
 The vehicle was towed to an independent tow yard where it remained in their possession.
 The contact also stated that the ECM module was defective and would not properly track her vehicle's mileage.
 Prior to the accident, the contact had taken the vehicle to a dealer where they offered no assistance for the repair.
 The manufacturer was notified of the failure prior to the accident and was offered no assistance.
 The vehicle had yet to be repaired.
 The failure mileage was approximately 3,000.

-Showing 20 of 221 total NHTSA complaints.
+Showing 20 of 226 total NHTSA complaints.
 Source: NHTSA Complaints Database

-Before You Buy, Check the Exact AUDI A3
+Before you buy, check the exact AUDI A3

-These pages show model-year patterns across 10years.
+These pages show model-year patterns across 10 years.
 Enter a VIN to verify the exact vehicle's accident history, title brands, odometer records, and open recall status before purchase.

 What is an NHTSA Complaint?

 An NHTSA safety complaint is a report filed directly by a vehicle owner or driver describing a safety-related issue.
 Anyone can submit a complaint at NHTSA.gov.
-The number of complaints is a signal of how common a problem is β but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
-The AUDI A3 has 221 complaints on record across 10 model years.
+The number of complaints is a signal of how common a problem is — but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
+The AUDI A3 has 226 complaints on record across 10 model years.

 What is a Safety Recall?